 Included provisions that reduced Entitlement Share payments for both cities and counties:

-For fiscal year 2016, the entitlement share growth rate is applied to the most recently completed fiscal year entitlement payment minus $1,049,904 to determine the subsequent fiscal year payment
+For fiscal year 2016, the entitlement share growth rate was applied to the most recently completed fiscal year entitlement payment minus $1,049,904 to determine the subsequent fiscal year payment

-This reduction will be made to the 2016 base before the growth factor (projected to be 3.5%) is applied and will apply to city Entitlement Share payments.
-My preliminary estimate is that counties will shoulder about 45% of the total reduction.
-These dollars will be used by the state to provide matching money for federal reimbursements for mental health under the provisions of Inter-Governmental Transfers (IGT).
+This reduction was made to the 2016 base before the growth factor (projected to be 3.5%) was applied and also applied to city Entitlement Share payments.
+Our preliminary estimate is that counties would shoulder about 45% of the total reduction.
+These dollars were used by the state to provide matching money for federal reimbursements for mental health under the provisions of Inter-Governmental Transfers (IGT).
 Previously counties have provided $1.00 per capita to the state to be used for this purpose; however, some counties and Regional Mental Health Centers had stopped sending these funds to the state, arguing that the money could be better used at the local level.
 With the passage of HB 33, there is no expectation that counties will transfer any funds to the state for IGT, because those matching dollars will now come from the state general fund.
 Counties are under no obligation to distribute that $1.00 per capita to their Regional Mental Health Centers but are free to do so if they desire.

 House Bill 565 (2017 Legislative Session) – Revise Entitlement Share laws

-- For fiscal year 2018 the growth rate of the Entitlement Share is reduced to .5% for all local governments.
+- For fiscal year 2018 the growth rate of the Entitlement Share was reduced to .5% for all local governments.

-- For fiscal year 2019 the growth rate of the Entitlement Share is reduced to 1.87% for all local governments.
+- For fiscal year 2019 the growth rate of the Entitlement Share was reduced to 1.87% for all local governments.

 - Reductions are one-time-only.
 The statutory growth rates are restored for fiscal year 2020 and thereafter at 3% for counties, 3.25% for consolidated governments and 3.5% for municipalities.